Trantect/blog/_posts/2013-07-19-Jenkins-Cluster.md

 ### Why is Jenkins needed?

+Jenkins provides continuous integration services which help developers to build, test and deploy their projects automatically and rapidly.
+Within Jenkins, developers just need to focus on development and Jenkins will help to do the other things.

 ### Why is Jenkins Cluster needed?

 ### Why Jenkins Cluter has a higher performance than Jenkins without hardware upgrade?